-The following guidelines come from the National Highway Traffic Safety Administration (NHTSA):
+The following guidelines come from the National Highway Traffic Safety Administration (NHTSA). footnote 1

 Ages 0 to 12 months

 Your child younger than age 1 should always ride in a car seat that faces the back of the car (called rear-facing).
 There are different types of rear-facing car seats.
 Infant-only seats can only be used rear-facing.
-Convertible and 3-in-1 car seats typically have higher height and weight limits for the rear-facing position, allowing you to keep your child rear-facing for a longer period of time.
+Convertible and 3-in-1 car seats typically have higher height and weight limits for the rear-facing position.
+They allow you to keep your child rear-facing for a longer period of time.

 Ages 1 to 3 years

-Keep your child rear-facing in a convertible or 3-in-1 car seat as long as possible.
-It's the best way to keep him or her safe.
-Your child should remain rear-facing until he or she reaches the top height or weight limit allowed by your car seat's maker.
+Keep your child rear-facing in a convertible or 3-in-1 car seat as long as you can.
+It's the best way to keep your child safe.
+Your child should remain rear-facing until they reach the top height or weight limit allowed by your car seat's maker.
 As soon as your child outgrows the rear-facing car seat, your child is ready to travel in a car seat that faces the front (called forward-facing) and that has a harness.

 Ages 4 to 7 years

-Keep your child in a forward-facing car seat with a harness until he or she reaches the top height or weight limit allowed by your car seat's maker.
-As soon as your child outgrows the forward-facing car seat with a harness, your child can travel in a booster seat but still in the back seat.
+Keep your child in a forward-facing car seat with a harness until they reach the top height or weight limit allowed by your car seat's maker.
+As soon as your child outgrows the forward-facing car seat with a harness, your child can travel in a booster seat.
+But make sure to keep your child in the back seat.

 Ages 8 to 12 years

-Keep your child in a booster seat until he or she is big enough to fit in a seat belt properly.
+Keep your child in a booster seat until your child is big enough to fit in a seat belt properly.
 For a seat belt to fit properly, the lap belt must lie snugly across the upper thighs, not the stomach.
 The shoulder belt should lie snug across the shoulder and chest and not cross the neck or face.
 Remember: Your child should still ride in the back seat because it's safer there.

 For maximum safety, follow the manufacturer's recommendations for car seat use.
 Cars manufactured since September 2002 are equipped with a standardized car safety seat attachment system.
 This feature allows parents to secure the car seat on a permanently installed hook.

 Certified Child Passenger Safety Technicians can help you install your car seat and position your child safely.
-To find help in your area, go to www.nhtsa.dot.gov/cps/cpsfitting/index.cfm or www.seatcheck.org.
+Go to www.seatcheck.org to find help in your area.
 You can also call the National Highway Traffic Safety Administration at 1-888-327-4236.